-Aligned Course Learning Outcomes: 1,3,5
+Aligned Course Learning Outcomes: 1,3, 5

-The assignment is intended to showcase your application and integration of learning throughout the course.
-You will be placed in groups of 3 or 4 (depending on final enrollment numbers) and are encouraged to be creative in creating a 20-min (not including discussion time) capstone presentation that demonstrates how you have located your collective critical lens, continually assessed the various theories, attempted to extend beyond the dominant worldviews and theories, and critically applied your theoretical knowledge to better understand and address a chosen social or community issue.
-Your presentation could be a PowerPoint presentation, a podcast, a short film, or other creative means.
-To facilitate peer learning, you will present your capstone to your colleagues and propose 1-2 questions for critical reflection and discussion based on your analysis.
+Assignment Description: The assignment is intended to showcase your application and integration of learning throughout the course by exploring a community issue.
+You are encouraged to be creative in creating a capstone presentation that demonstrates how you have located your critical lens, continually assessed the various theories, attempted to extend beyond the dominant worldviews and theories and critically applied your theoretical knowledge to better understand and address the chosen community issue.
+Your capstone presentation could be a PowerPoint presentation, a podcast, a short film, or other creative means.
+To facilitate peer learning, you will present your capstone to the class and propose 1 question for critical reflection and discussion based on your analysis.
+Presentations should be no longer than 20 minutes